 Australia ranks 3rd for intellectual property rights on the International Property Rights Index 2021

 - MTPConnect, part of the Australian Government’s Industry Growth Centres Initiative, champions the growth of Australia’s medtech, biotech and pharmaceutical (MTP) sectors.
 MTPConnect raises awareness, fosters collaboration and competition, and aggregates and shares existing knowledge with the broader MTP sectors.
 In addition, it delivers several Medical Research Future Fund activities

-- The Australian Government's A$20 billion Medical Research Future Fund aims to transform health and medical research and innovation to improve lives, build the economy and contribute to health system sustainability.
+- Australia’s A$20 billion Medical Research Future Fund aims to transform health and medical research and innovation to improve lives, build the economy and contribute to health system sustainability.
 Granting activities from the Medical Research Future Fund include: